carrommad/FiLiT/README.md

   -
 ### 4.1 2D version
 2D magnetic field and limiter can be easily replicated in the toroidal dimension to create a 3D version.

+## Branches
+### v1.2 (default)
+- All interpolation functions are Python imported.
+- First loop on turns and then loop on particles.
+- Step size definition **not uniform** for every point but good approximation.
+- Plotting improvements were carried out, still work to do.
+- Difficult to parallelize but **fastest version**.
+- Possible **change of magnetic field periodicity** with respect to the limiter.

+### v1.1 (old)
+- All interpolation functions are Python imported.
+- First loop on turns and then loop on particles.
+- Step size definition **not uniform** for every point but good approximation.
+- Plotting improvements were carried out, still work to do.
+- Difficult to parallelize but **fastest version**.
+- Possibility to change magnetic field periodicity **not implemented**.

+### v1.0 (old)
+- All interpolation functions are manually written.
+- First loop on turns and then loop on particles.
+- Step size definition **not uniform** for every point but good approximation.
+- Plotting improvements were strongly needed.
+- Possibility to change magnetic field periodicity **not implemented**.

+### v2.0 (slow)
+- All interpolation functions are Python imported.
+- First loop on particles and then loop on turns.
+- Step size definition **uniform** for every point but good approximation.
+- Plotting improvements were carried out, still work to do.
+- Easier to parallelize particle loop but **slowest version**.
+- Possibility to change magnetic field periodicity **not implemented**.

 ## Authors
 - Carlos Romero